BernardinD/PhotoWordFind/README.md

 `.bootstrap_complete` file in the repository root.
 Because Gradle executes from the `android` subdirectory it looks for this flag relative to the parent directory and runs the script automatically when it is absent.

+When building Android modules manually, ensure `android/local.properties` defines `sdk.dir` pointing to your Android SDK installation.
+Gradle fails early with "SDK location not found" if this file is missing.